matosjoaops/TVVS-PROJ/assignment02/report/report.md

 ### Unit tests generated for each category

 The following code was used to test this function's partitions.
 A parameterized test was used to provide the different paths for each partition.
-We were also expecting the function to throw an exception when the invalid path was used but that did not happen, causing that test to fail.
+We also expected the function to throw an exception when the invalid path was used, but that did not happen, causing that test to fail.

 ```java